A GRAND old pub, trading for more than a century in Sydney’s inner-west, has sadly lost her ‘native title’ in recent years.

-WHEN I called into the Rose Hotel on busy Cleveland Street at Darlington for a Sunday beer, there wasn’t a soul in the main bar… Strange I thought, so I ventured further into the pub finding most customers were eating and drinking wine and craft beers in a covered beer garden area to the back.
+When I called into the Rose Hotel on busy Cleveland Street for a Sunday beer, there wasn’t a soul in the main bar… Strange I thought, so I ventured further into the confines of this sprawling historic old corner pub finding most customers were eating and drinking wine and craft beers in a covered beer garden area to the back.

-The Rose joins the growing number of Sydney pubs that now sell only craft beers.
-No main-stream beers here.
+Not to be confused with the Native Rose Hotel at nearby Rozelle, when I visited the pub in 2018 it had joined the growing number of Sydney pubs exclusively selling craft beers.
+There’s no main-stream/traditional beers here.
 And before all you defenders of the crafty beverage go for my throat, let me say straight up, that I’m not about to knock the Rose for heading down this track.
 Well, not entirely.